lainio/err2/README.md

 The `err2` package's API will be **backwards compatible**.
-Before the version 1.0.0 is released the API changes time to time, but we promise to offer automatic conversion scripts for your repos to update them for latest API.
+Before the version 1.0.0 is released the API changes time to time, but we promise to offer automatic conversion scripts for your repos to update them for the latest API.
 We also mark functions deprecated before they become obsolete.
-Usually one version before.
-We have tested this in our systems with large code base and it works.
+Usually one released version before.
+We have tested this in our systems with large code base and it works wonderfully.

 #### Auto-migration Deprecated Error Check Calls